verdverm/dstk/README.md

 A tool for using other data science tools, built on Docker and Hadoop.

-It's a little rough right now
+It's a little rough right now, expect things to change.

 ### Installing